unique379r/strspy/README.md

 ## Evaluation

-STRspy has been evaluated on 2 datasets including 30cycle and 15cycle.
+STRspy has been evaluated on 2 datasets including 30cycle and 15cycle of the ONT reads.
 Please have a look plots bellow the benchmarking of the datasets we used.
 For more details please have a look our paper `Courtney L. Halla*, Rupesh K. Kesharwani et al. 2021; Accurate profiling of forensic autosomal STRs using the Oxford Nanopore Technologies MinION device; Forensic Science International: Genetics.`

 ## Heatmap of predicted STRs (30cycle and 15cycle)
 ![](Heatmap15-30X.jpeg)